sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-02.md

     ![AAD-manage-users](images/data-connect-aad-manage-users.png)

-1. In the list of **All Users**, identify a user you will use in this lab that you have access to.
+1. In the list of **All Users**, identify a user you will use in this tutorial that you have access to.

    1. Select the user by selecting their name.
    1. In the sidebar navigation menu, select **Assigned roles**.